ruricolist/serapeum/README.md

 `curry`.
 And `fbindrec`, which builds on `fbind`, further implements the optimizing transformation from Waddell et. al., *Fixing Letrec*.

+For binding values in the function namespace at the top level, Serapeum provides `defalias`:

+    (defalias xcons (flip #'cons))

+This is equivalent to `(setf (fdefinition ...))`, but also gives the function a compile-time definition so compilers don’t complain about its being undefined.

 ## Dividing sequences

 All recent functional programming languages share a family of useful